marcell-llerena/marcell-llerena.github.io/index.md

 The objective of this challenge is to build a predictive model that accurately estimates the percentage of households per ward that are female-headed and living below a particular income threshold, by using data points that can be collected through other means without an intensive household survey like the census.
-As start point to resolve this challenge: I made an exploratory data analysis (EDA) in order to get most representative features and train a basic random forest regressor.
+As start point to resolve this challenge: I made an exploratory data analysis (EDA) in order to get most representative features and trained a basic random forest regressor.

 <div style="margin-top:20px; margin-bottom:20px">
     <center><img src="images/regplot.png"/></center>